Jubatian/xmburner_aluemu/README.rst

 - Byte 3: Address high byte.
 - Byte 4: Must be provided, zero (reserved for larger than 64K address space).

+Limitations: Only emulated for LPM instructions.
+Code execution always happens in accordance with the original ROM contents (so this feature is mostly useful only for testing various checksum algorithms used to verify the code space).

 0xF3: Instruction logic flag behaviour anomalies.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^